Explore Beyond Limit

 Day 1

 9 AM.
 I just woke up.
 It's raining outside the shelter of my tent.
 I can hear the rain hammering the fabric.
 Yesterday, I have walked across Unit 10 of the park.
 I saw seven Grizzlies.
 Yes, seven.
 I don't know if it's common to see that many in a single day.
 When you're alone, without weapons to protect your life, it's scary.
 I don't carry bear spray because I don't like the idea of spraying a bear in the face.
 Isn't it obvious that he's not gonna like it?
 And what if the wind is blowing towards me?
 I see bear spray as another human invention to help him reduce fear.
 Bears are not our predators.
 They won't hunt human unless they are hunting for their food.
 Grizzlies are unpredictable though.
 It's better not to startle them.
 And a mother black bear with her cubs will kill you to protect her babies.
-She'll kill you first and ask later if you had good intentions or not.
+She'll kill you first and ask later if you had good intentions.
 So it's better to make noise and stay attentive to where you're going.
 After you're dead, a black bear might eat you.
 A grizzly won't, he'll just cover you with some branches and leave you rot.

 Three Grizzlies - Denali National Park